Karl Hudson-Phillips: Biography

 In 1974, Hudson-Phillips founded the National Land Tenants and Ratepayers Association of Trinidad and Tobago.
 In 1980, he founded the Organisation for National Reconstruction (ONR), a political party which contested the 1981 General Elections.
 Despite getting the second-highest vote tally in the election, the ONR failed to secure a single seat in Parliament.
 The ONR went on to form an accommodation with the National Alliance to contest the 1983 local government elections, and went on the merge with those parties to form the National Alliance for Reconstruction (NAR).
 Hudson-Phillips and Basdeo Panday, as the leaders of the two largest factions in what became the NAR, decided to step aside and allow A. N. R. Robinson, leader of one of the smaller parties, to become party leader.
 The NAR contested the 1986 general elections and won 33 of the 36 seats in Parliament.
 Hudson-Phillips did not take an active role in the party after the election.

 In addition to the Grenada murder trial, Hudson-Phillips has been involved in many high-profile cases throughout the Caribbean, as both Prosecutor and Defender.
 In 1999, he was elected President of the Law Association of Trinidad and Tobago.

 In February 2003, Hudson-Phillips was elected to the first ever bench of International Criminal Court judges.
 As "dean of the judges", he chaired the first meetings of judges before the election of the Presidency.
 He also contributed actively to the drafting of the Regulations of the Court.
-He resigned from the court for personal reasons on 14 March 2007.
+He resigned from the court for personal reasons on 14 March 2007, effective 30 September 2007.

 On 23 July 2010, Sihasak Phuangketkeow, President of the UN Human Rights Council, announced that Hudson-Phillips would head a panel of experts to investigate whether Israel's Gaza flotilla raid on 31 May 2010 breached international law.
-Along with Hudson-Phillips, the panel includes Briton Desmond Lorenz de Silva and Malaysian Mary Shanthi Dairiam.
+Along with Hudson-Phillips, the panel included Briton Desmond Lorenz de Silva and Malaysian Mary Shanthi Dairiam.